param07/satellite-sensor-images-align/README.md

 ## Application Improvements
 1. We could use jobs and metadata are stored in JSON files.
 2. We could use feature-based methods (e.g., SIFT + RANSAC, optical flow, or mutual information registration) that are more robust for complex transformations—though at the cost of higher computation time and heavier dependencies.
+3. The redering of images could be fastened.
+4. UI enhancements possible.

 ## Phase Cross-Correlation
 ### Features, trade-offs and limitations